How To Enjoy La Sierra Nevada de Santa Marta, Colombia [2023]

 The reward after this daily effort is an excellent Colombian meal wrapped in banana leaves and a shower in a river with pristine waters.
 Of course, watching the surroundings, the singing and chirping of the birds, breathing in the fresh air, and, probably, walking in the pouring rain add a lot to the experience.

-Beaches and trekking in Tayrona National Park
+Beaches and trekking in Tayrona park

 HD Tayrona - Cabo San Juan Beach